prakashkenji-cell/My-Frist-project-website-/README.md

     <li>CSS</li>
    <li>Jave Script</li>
  </ol>
-<p>✓Many people don't understand when HTML, CSS, and JavaScript are needed, and many people think that websites can be created using only HTML, but that's not the case
+<p>*Many people don't understand when HTML, CSS, and JavaScript are needed, and many people think that websites can be created using only HTML, but that's not the case
 </p>
  </section>
      <section>